-The Office of Diversity, Equity and Inclusion (ODEI) is dedicated to promoting a culture that affirms the identities of all people and eliminate systemic barriers that impact the educational and professional advancement of students, staff and faculty, particularly those from historically underrepresented backgrounds.
+The Office of Diversity, Equity and Inclusion (ODEI) is dedicated to eliminating systemic barriers that impact the educational and professional advancement of historically underrepresented students, staff and faculty to create a culture that affirms the identities of all people.
 By analyzing data, revising institutional policies and practices and offering a range of programs, trainings, services and resources, ODEI strives to attract and retain students and employees from diverse backgrounds and foster greater connections with our local community members and business partners.

 Harper College aspires to build, strengthen, and maintain a respectful and safe community where inclusivity and the open exchange of ideas are encouraged and supported.
 It is only when our learning and working environments intentionally embrace and embody diverse perspectives and people that we can move toward a just society.

 It is our personal and shared responsibility to:

 We are fully committed to sustaining an environment where individual differences and identities are recognized as strengths.
 Harper College is dedicated to supporting our diverse campus and fostering student success as a means of achieving equity in our society and the world.

 The creation of a fully inclusive community is an ongoing process.
 This statement and its implementation at Harper College will continue to evolve alongside our diverse and changing community.